sohamsshah/insight-jainism/docs/Stories/Tale_of_a_baby_swans.md

 "Father, behold these beautiful baby swan!
 Are they not mesmerizing?
 See how gracefully they flap their wings and glide through the water," exclaimed **Yashodhar**, gently caressing the soft feathers of the adorable birds.

-"Son, where did you acquire these baby birds?" questioned his father, **Pavanveg**, the reigning king of the city **Bhumitilak** situated in the **Dhaatkikhand** Dweep (island).
+"Son, where did you acquire this baby bird?" questioned his father, **Pavanveg**, the reigning king of the city **Bhumitilak** situated in the **Dhaatkikhand** Dweep (island).

-"I brought them here from a nearby lake's flock to play and interact with them.
-I assure you, Father, I will take utmost care of them—nourish them with the finest food and shower them with all the love I can muster," pledged **Yashodhar**, his eyes sparkling with sincerity.
+"I brought it here from a nearby lake's flock to play and interact with it.
+I assure you, Father, I will take utmost care of it with the finest food and shower it with all the love I can muster," pledged **Yashodhar**, his eyes sparkling with sincerity.

 "Alas, my dear son, you have committed a grave sin.
 Did you not consider the restlessness, fear, and sorrow that the parents of this baby swan must be experiencing?
 Think about the profound despair and anguish they must be feeling, grieving the loss of their little ones!